Cruise to Mexico on the Carnival Imagination

 Long Beach Cruise Terminal

-Carnival’s Long Beach Cruise Terminal is the busiest in North America with ships docking five days a week.
+When you cruise out of Long Beach with Carnival, you’ll depart via the Long Beach Cruise Terminal, which is the busiest port in North America with ships docking five days a week.

 The 146,000-square-foot state-of-the-art Long Beach Cruise Terminal has been totally renovated and is beautiful.
 The palm tree lined terminal, is huge and allows for quick and easy embarkation.